-The unit can be optionally equipped with 9kw or 18kw of heat.
-The 9kw is a single stage heating element.
-The 18kw option comes equipped with two 9kw heating elements that operate in two stages.
+The unit can be optionally equipped with 9kw, 18kw or 36kw of heat: The 9kw option is a single stage heating element, the 18kw option comes equipped with two 9kw heating elements that operate in two stages and the 36kw option comes equipped with two 18kw heating elements that operate in two stages.
 The heating elements are located downstream of the evaporator coils and can be accessed through the upper control panel door.